 - If you give your employees company phones and other tech to work with, make sure they’re secured.
 Laptops, tablets and mobile phones contain so much valuable data that if they get lost or stolen, your company could lose more than money; you could lose irreplaceable documents.
 Any portable device that an employee can take with them outside of the office should be safeguarded to avoid any loss of data.

 - Fran from accounting loves cats.
 She loves them so much that she’ll click on anything that contains a cat picture.
 Educate your employees about safe online habits so they – especially Fran – know what’s okay to click on and what can cause serious harm to their computers.
-The best way to do this is verbally.
+The best way to do this is verbal.
 Sending out emails telling your employees to watch what they click on may not get read, but having a web safety seminar presented by your IT department will be impactful.

 - Secure your server room(s).
 You’ve probably already secured your Wi-Fi® network – if you haven’t, get on that! – but what about your server room?
 Lock the room or rooms that house your servers and only give the key or access code to people who absolutely need it.